Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

 The primary advantage of the neural network approach is not computational speed, but \emph{differentiability}.
 The Numerov algorithm, while highly efficient for forward calculations, is fundamentally opaque to gradient-based optimization: computing the derivative of observables with respect to potential parameters requires either finite-difference approximations (which scale poorly with parameter dimensionality) or algorithmic differentiation of the entire integration loop (which is technically challenging and rarely implemented).
 In contrast, the trained BiLNN provides gradients ``for free'' through automatic differentiation, with computational cost comparable to the forward pass.
-This enables gradient-based approaches to inverse problems, such as direct optimization of optical model parameters against experimental data and efficient exploration of parameter uncertainties via Hamiltonian Monte Carlo or other gradient-informed sampling methods.
-For applications where millions of gradient evaluations are required, such as Bayesian inference over high-dimensional parameter spaces, the differentiable surrogate offers a qualitative advantage that transcends simple speedup factors.
+In principle this enables gradient-based approaches to inverse problems, such as optimization of optical model parameters and gradient-informed exploration of parameter uncertainties.
+I emphasize that none of these downstream applications is demonstrated here: the present work establishes and validates the surrogate itself, and they define the direction in which it is intended to be used.
+Because the surrogate reproduces the reference solver only to within its training accuracy, the gradients it returns are exact for the surrogate but approximate the true gradients to that same level, which any such application would need to control.